heremaps/gluecodium/docs/lime_idl.md

 Special characters `@`, `{`, `}`, and `\` can be used in documentation comments only if they are "escaped" with an additional backslash (i.e. `\@`, `\{`, `\}`, and `\\` respectively).

+#### Excluding an element from documentation

+Documentation comments support a special `@exclude` tag.
+This tag is converted into a language-appropriate "exclude from the documentation" tag in the generated code.
+When using this tag, it should be placed on a separate line of its own within the IDL documentation comment.